-A major US grocery chain is piloting kiosks throughout their store at deli, bakery and flower counters, each equipped to direct shoppers to products, alert them to deals and coupons and to take and process their counter orders, all with a QR or barcode scan.
+A major US grocery chain is deploying kiosks throughout their store at deli, bakery and flower counters, each equipped to direct shoppers to products, alert them to deals and coupons and to take and process their counter orders, all with a QR or barcode scan.
 So shoppers can access any part of the store from any device, searching inventory or placing orders no matter where they are.

-This not only creates a seamless transition throughout the store, but reduces line length at key store areas like deli, bakery and floral.
+This not only creates a seamless transition throughout the store but reduces line length at key store areas like deli, bakery and floral.
 The kiosks also allow shoppers (especially retail) to transfer their online carts to physical ones quickly and easily, so they get the products they’ve already researched and can shop for more in-store.

-Creating engaging touch points
+Creating engaging touchpoints

-A major shoe retailers in using kiosks with next-gen scanning technology placed at greeting points and throughout the store to keep customers engaged with relevant product information, coupons and deals.
+A major shoe retailer is using kiosks with next-gen scanning technology placed at greeting points and throughout the store to keep customers engaged with relevant product information, coupons and deals.
 This means that a quick bar code or QR scan can automatically shift to a powerful clienteling opportunity at any point in the shopper’s in-store journey, regardless of whether a sales associate is nearby.
 This type of tech is convenient and immersive for the shopper, creating true omnichannel shopping by including the in-store experience in the omnichannel buying loop.
 It’s a powerful use case in tying together handheld, in-store and associate devices.

 Using handhelds that do it all

-Retailers across the country are turning to neat, lightweight handheld devices that scan barcodes and images and offer vital clienteling information like product suggestions and inventory stats.
+Retailers across the country are turning to powerful, lightweight handheld devices that scan barcodes and images and offer vital clienteling information like product suggestions and inventory stats.
 Handhelds with advanced scanning tech are also facilitating buy-online-pay-in-store transactions and allowing sales associates to perform inventory duties quickly and effectively when not working with customers.
 The best of these are small, sleek and offer one-handed scanning, so this all-in-one tool is in-hand whenever and wherever associates need it.

 The secret is superior scanning